greg-raven/Impeachment-Chronicles/_posts/2016-10-21-trump-will-tank-the-markets.md

 ---
-title: 'Economists: A Trump win would tank the markets'
+title: "Economists: A Trump win would tank the markets"
 layout: post
 author:
 - Ben White